timholy/SnoopCompile.jl/docs/src/snoopi_deep_analysis.md

 ```

 This 5-character change ends up eliminating 45 of our original 76 triggers.
-Not only did we eliminate the triggers from broadcasting, but we limited the number of different `show(::IO, ::Container{T})` MethodInstances we need from later calls in `main`.
+Not only did we eliminate the triggers from broadcasting, but we limited the number of different `show(::IO, ::Container{T})`-`MethodInstance`s we need from later calls in `main`.

 When the `Container` constructor does more complex operations, in some cases you may find that `Container{Any}(args...)` still gets specialized for different types of `args...`.
 In such cases, you can create a special constructor that instructs Julia to avoid specialization in specific instances, e.g.,